About Us

 The cornerstone of Future Gen is a mentored summer internship program.

 The Future Gen Cancer Scholars program will enable 20 public high school students per year from Providence, Pawtucket and Central Falls to participate in a 6-week summer program, for 2 successive summers.
-The Student Scholars will shadow some of the nation’s top cancer clinicians and scientists at Rhode Island Hospital, Miriam Hospital and Hasbro Children’s Hospital and at state-of-the-art laboratory research facilities at the Lifespan Cancer Institute and the Brown Cancer Center.
+The Student Scholars will shadow some of the nation’s top cancer clinicians and scientists at Rhode Island Hospital, Miriam Hospital and Hasbro Children’s Hospital and at state-of-the-art laboratory research facilities at the Brown University Health Cancer Institute and the Brown Cancer Center.

 Our Mission